April / May / June

 Dr. Read Hendon is now serving as the Interim Associate Director of GCRL.
 Read has been the Director of the Center for Fisheries Research and Development since 2011, where he coordinates research in collaboration with GCRL's state and federal partners.
 He received his M.S. and Ph.D. degrees from USM while studying at GCRL.
 "I appreciate the opportunity to help direct and promote GCRL's and USM's growth in the fields of marine biology and coastal ecology.
 We have many of the foremost scientists in these fields, and I'm excited about expanding our research and academic excellence through the many emerging opportunities in the Gulf of Mexico."

-Dr. Jeff Lotz has stepped down as Chair of the Department of Coastal Sciences, and Dr. Joe Griffitt assumed the position of interim Chair effective July 1, 2015.
+Dr. Jeff Lotz has stepped down as Chair of the Division of Coastal Sciences, and Dr. Joe Griffitt assumed the position of interim Chair effective July 1, 2015.
 Dr. Griffitt was first appointed to the Coastal Science faculty in August 2008.
 Prior to joining USM, Dr. Griffitt was a Postdoctoral Research Associate at the Center for Environmental and Human Toxicology at the University of Florida.
 He received his PhD in Environmental Health Sciences and Masters in Marine Science from the University of South Carolina.
 His bachelor’s degree is from the University of North Carolina, Wilmington in Marine Biology.
-"The Department of Coastal Sciences has a long history of doing innovative and important research.
+"The Division of Coastal Sciences has a long history of doing innovative and important research.
 I'm excited to be part of this tradition, and hope to spend the next year as interim chair working to maintain the history of academic excellence, while helping COA move ahead.
 With two new faculty hires, and a move to four emphasis areas we have a lot of opportunities, and I am looking forward to the challenge."

-We would like to take this opportunity to recognize and thank Dr. Jeff Lotz for his many years of service to GCRL as Chair of the Department of Coastal Sciences.
+We would like to take this opportunity to recognize and thank Dr. Jeff Lotz for his many years of service to GCRL as Chair of the Division of Coastal Sciences.
 Dr. Lotz assumed the role of Chair in 2003 and has guided the faculty through periods of both growth and rebuilding over that time, particularly after the devastation of Hurricane Katrina and the aftermath of the Deepwater Horizon oil spill.
 His dedicated service leaves the Department in prime condition to continue to move forward and expand its research and academic missions.
 He will now devote his full time to enhancing GCRL’s marine aquaculture operations at Cedar Point as Director of the Thad Cochran Center for Marine Aquaculture and continue his research and academic endeavors as a Professor within the Department.

 Our new research vessel is beginning to take shape at the GEO Shipyard in New Iberia, Louisiana.